 Here’s a list of Top Cloud computing Trends to look out for in 2022:

 - Distributed cloud: According to Gartner, public cloud companies are transitioning to location-independent distributed cloud services.
-In such a set up, the major chunk of responsibility lies with the public cloud provider who will maintain, operate and develop services but will provide the set up physically at the point of need.
-This will greatly help in tackling the latency issues and also adhere to the local safety and privacy policies.
-Some of the distributed cloud types which will be adopted by large businesses, and even government authorities in the coming years are on-premise cloud, Internet of Things (IoT) edge cloud, metro-area community cloud, 5G mobile edge cloud, and global network edge cloud.
+In such a setup, the primary responsibility lies with the public cloud provider, who will maintain, operate and develop services but provide the design physically at the point of need.
+This will significantly help tackle the latency issues and adhere to the local safety and privacy policies.
+Some distributed cloud types adopted by large businesses and government authorities in the coming years are on-premise, Internet of Things (IoT) edge, metro-area community, 5G mobile edge, and global network edge cloud.

 - Cloud Gaming: All the large enterprises are now focusing on offering gaming-as-a-service.
-Big giants like Google, Amazon and Microsoft have been in the gaming space since 2020 with Sony being the newest entrant.
-However this trend is expected to grow dramatically in the coming year – 2022 since cloud technology will improve better than previous years with the 5G online model.
-Cloud gaming is definitely showing advantages similar to that of on-demand movie streaming services like Netflix, Amazon Prime, Hotstar etc. Users do not need more storage space nor do they need any specialised hardware which has huge impact on lowering overall costs.
-Cloud gaming also paves way for developers to generate revenue, it curbs piracy issues and allows gamers to play more than one game at a time.A latest research by Mordor Intelligence group has predicted the cloud gaming market to grow to $2.7 billion by 2026, at a compound annual growth rate (CAGR) of 15.3% from 2021 to 2026.
+Big giants like Google, Amazon and Microsoft have been in the gaming space since 2020, with Sony being the newest entrant.
+However, this trend is expected to grow dramatically in the coming year – 2022, since cloud technology will improve better than in previous years with the 5G online model.
+Cloud gaming shows advantages similar to on-demand movie streaming services like Netflix, Amazon Prime, Hotstar etc. Users do not need more storage space, nor do they need any specialized hardware, which significantly lowers overall costs.
+Cloud gaming also paves the way for developers to generate revenue; it curbs piracy issues and allows gamers to play more than one game at a time.
+The latest research by Mordor Intelligence group has predicted the cloud gaming market to grow to $2.7 billion by 2026, at a compound annual growth rate (CAGR) of 15.3% from 2021 to 2026.

 - Edge Computing: Edge computing takes cloud computing to the next level.
-As per latest research by a consulting group in the United States, about 90% of industrial firms will use edge computing, data analysis, and solution development at the data generation site by the end of 2021.
-Businesses can now focus on improving efficiency by reducing latency, overhead costs and manage security risks easier with edge computing.
-The massive roll out of 5G technology globally has only supercharged this development leading to a massive demand for edge computing solutions.
-Most public cloud providers like HP, Nvidia, Microsoft and IBM have now started shifting workloads due to their huge investments in fusion of Edge, 5G and AI.
+As per the latest research by a consulting group in the United States, about 90% of industrial firms will use edge computing, data analysis, and solution development at the data generation site by the end of 2021.
+Businesses can now focus on improving efficiency by reducing latency and overhead costs and managing security risks easier with edge computing.
+The massive rollout of 5G technology globally has only supercharged this development leading to an enormous demand for edge computing solutions.
+Most public cloud providers like HP, Nvidia, Microsoft and IBM have started shifting workloads due to their considerable investments in the fusion of Edge, 5G and AI.